The Book of Magic

 |01-17||Two contacts||18-33||Three contacts||34-50||Four contacts

 |51-67||Five contacts||68-83||Six contacts||84-00||Seven contacts

 On top of all of their impossible powers to warp cause and effect as they see fit, sorcerers also have their pick of conventional, mundane equipment.
 These devices won't be the kind that make or break a body in combat for the most part, but they often fill in holes on a magical character's roster when needed - or, at the very least, add a bit of style to their life.

-Common equipment a character can possess depends on their Lifestyle.
-One may automatically have any gear with a price equal to his or her Lifestyle rank value or less, and may start out with materials of up to their Lifestyle rank value +2 RS with but a small explanation (the character has a corporation that she built).
-Anything more exorbitant must be approved by the Gamemaster, but isn't necessarily out of the question.
+Common equipment a character can possess depends on their Resources.
+One may automatically have any gear with a price equal to his or her Resources rank or less, and may start out with materials of up to their Resources rank +2 CS with but a small explanation (the character has a corporation that she built).
+Anything more exorbitant must be approved by the Judge, but isn't necessarily out of the question.